-There’re obviously quite a few things to consider if you would like to start to wholesale, but here’s a few key things to help you figure out if you’re ready or if you have a little bit more work to do before you start.
+There are obviously quite a few things to consider if you would like to start to wholesale, but here are a few key things to help you figure out if you’re ready or if you have a little bit more work to do before you start.
 I’ve tried to explain any jargon within this post but if you’re unsure about anything have a look at this post.

-Before you approach any retailers it’s important that you’re confident that your products are shelf ready.
-Imagine your range on the shelf's of your ideal stockist:
+Before you approach any retailers it’s important that you’re confident that your products are shelf-ready.
+Imagine your range on the shelves of your ideal stockist:

 Where are they displayed?